Technical Trainer: staying at the forefront of technology

 The other trainers and I like it when you "get your money's worth" and learn.
 That's what we do this job for.
 My favorite project is the Apprentice Program, which allows me to share my knowledge and skills.
 I can be demanding with apprentices, and I know how to challenge them, but they can also count on me for support and encouragement.

+You’ve accomplished a lot in your career.
 What achievement are you most proud of?

-In response to requests from customers and technicians, we created the Tool Control course (accessory orders[HL1] ).
+In response to requests from customers and technicians, we created the Tool Control course (Accessory Orders).
 In the beginning, Caterpillar didn’t provide any training, and no one was familiar with the subject.
 I had to complete the course from A to Z, without any existing documentation, which means that I had to learn all the parameters and identify the needs in order to teach it.
 I started from scratch.
 I learned a system that no one else knew, and made it one of my best lessons!
 Every week, I help at least two technicians troubleshoot this technology.

 How do you balance work and family life?